bobsomers/hrt/README.md

 # HRT

 Simple wrapper for the high-resolution timer on Linux.
+Reports elapsed time in nanoseconds.

 ## Step 1